IsobelleLibert/mooc_rr/module3/Practical_session/Subject6.md

 # Subject 6: Around Simpson's Paradox

- __Prérequis__ : Averaging and ratio calculation, simple graphical presentation techniques, possibly logistic regression
+ __Prerequisites__ : Averaging and ratio calculation, simple graphical presentation techniques, possibly logistic regression

 <!-- In 1972-1974 a one-in-six survey of the electoral roll, largely -->
 <!-- concerned with thyroid disease and heart disease, was carried out in -->